Back to Casters

 Search by Specs

-If you already know your caster specs, start with mount type, wheel diameter, and load capacity.
-The finder filters the live CasterHQ catalog and shows your matches.
-For width, plate size, bolt pattern, stem, or bearing, send photos below and a specialist confirms the exact match.
+Already know your caster specs?
+Start with mount type, wheel diameter, and load capacity to filter the live CasterHQ catalog.
+For width, plate size, bolt pattern, stem, or bearing, send photos in the request above and a specialist confirms the exact match.

 Live catalog